Every day we’re faced with situations out on the road where if our brakes didn’t work as intended, we’d be in serious trouble.

 Thankfully, in this guide, I will use my knowledge to explain how to tell if your master cylinder needs replacing.

-But initially, let us examine what a primary cylinder is and how it functions.
+But initially, let us examine what a fundamental cylinder is and how it functions.

 Let’s dive right into the guide!